Offering online, hybrid, flexible and face-to-face classes

 - How will exams be handled, including online exams?

 Each instructor will provide information on how exams and graded components of the course will be managed.
-Some faculty may choose to use online proctored examinations in distance learning and hybrid classes.
+Some faculty may choose to use online proctored examinations in online/hybrid/"flexible" face-to-face classes.
 Use of online proctoring would require student access to a computer (with a webcam and microphone) and a reliable Internet connection.
 If applicable, your instructors will share each course’s specific technical information and appropriate protocol for online testing.

 - Can I still visit my faculty in office hours?